-The Annual Business Plan sets out the Council's proposed services, programs and projects for 2022/2023.
+The Annual Business Plan (Plan) sets out the Council's proposed services, programs, and projects for 2023/2024.
 It aims to maintain efficient services for the community and continue progress towards the longer-term objectives of the Council.
-After taking into account feedback from community groups and various requests throughout the past year along with Council's Long-Term Financial Plan and Asset Management Plans, Council prepared an Annual Business Plan and 2022/2023 Budget for public consultation.
+After considering community feedback and various requests throughout the past year along with Council's reviewed Long-Term Financial Plan and Asset Management Plans, Council prepared an Annual Business Plan and 2023/2024 Budget for public consultation.

 The Plan aims to maintain efficient and appropriate services and facilities for the community, without imposing an unrealistic rate burden on ratepayers.
-The provision of services by Council is a reflection of both meeting Council's obligations under legislation and making policy choices on behalf of the community to achieve Council's longer-term goals.
+The provision of services by Council reflects both meeting Council's obligations under legislation and making policy choices on behalf of the community to achieve Council's longer-term goals.